Privacy Notice

 We may also use your personal information in the following situations, which are likely to be rare:

-- Where we need to protect your interests (or someone else’s
+- Where an individual’s interests (or someone else’s interests) need to be protected;

 The Personal Data and any Special Category Data about you will be used in connection with your enrolment, citizenship, participation in your programme and attendance as a student at Glasgow Kelvin College.